-I lean towards things at the intersection of computation and design—both visual design and design as a tool to explore and improve on how technology mediates human interactions.
+I lean towards things at the intersection of computation, design (a dash of art doesn't hurt either).
 I primarily work as an software developer and designer with a focus on information visualization.

 I currently work at Bocoup making data visualizations using open web technologies.

 Prior to that I worked at the Visual Communication Lab at IBM Research, where I worked on a number of information visualization research projects.
 These ranged from text visualization to timelines to the behaviour of people in social networks.

 Before the VCL I was a masters student in the Sociable Media Group at the MIT Media Lab. where I worked on projects that explored information visualization for everyday use and it's use as a visual language for communication and identity representation.
 Additionally, as part of my thesis work, I created tools to support open source style development in artist-programmer comunities of practice.

 Before coming to MIT I worked at OBX Labs (an art research lab) where I worked on integrating typography and live human performance.
 OBX is located at Concordia University, Montreal where I received my undergraduate degree in Computer Science with a minor in Digital Image Sound and the Fine Arts (now known as Computation Art).